PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Serving as independent applications, widgets can easily be embedded into the body of websites.
 - Widgets work with the real-time website data and can be personalized to respond to website identity.

+##### Cons of widgets
+- Upgrade Issues and Compatibility.
+- Developer Lock-In.
+- Lack of Understanding.

 ##### Firebase

 Firebase is a set of hosting services for any type of application.
 It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications, or services, such as a real-time communication server.